 Rachel Friedman is the author of The Good Girl’s Guide to Getting Lost: A Memoir of Three Continents, Two Friends, and One Unexpected Adventure (Bantam Books, 2011).
 It was chosen as a Target Breakout Book and selected by Goodreads’ readers as one of the best travel books of 2011.
-She’s written for The New York Times, National Geographic Traveler, New York, BUST, Bitch, Creative Nonfiction, The Chronicle of Higher Education, Bon Appetit, Gadling, and Nerve, among others.
+She’s written for The New York Times, National Geographic Traveler, New York, BUST, Bitch, Creative Nonfiction, The Chronicle of Higher Education, Bon Appetit, Gadling, The Hairpin, and Nerve, among others.
 She’s a contributor to The McSweeney’s Book of Politics and Musicals (Vintage, 2012) and The Best Women’s Travel Writing, Volume 9 (Travelers’ Tales, 2013), and the winner of Creative Nonfiction‘s 2012 Australia Essay Contest.
 Her essay “Discovery” is listed as a notable piece in The Best American Travel Writing 2013.

 A graduate of the University of Pennsylvania (BA, MA) and the creative nonfiction program at Rutgers-Newark (MFA), she teaches literature, journalism, and writing at John Jay College of Criminal Justice and New York University.
 Here’s a recent interview.
 And here’s another.
 If podcasts are more your thing, you can get my voice in your ears here.

 One Union Square West, Suite 904